EnableSecurity/wafw00f/README.md

 To do its magic, WAFW00F does the following:

-- Sends a _normal_ HTTP request and analyses the response; this identifies a number of WAF solutions
+- Sends a _normal_ HTTP request and analyses the response; this identifies a number of WAF solutions.
-- If that is not successful, it sends a number of (potentially malicious) HTTP requests and uses simple logic to deduce which WAF it is
+- If that is not successful, it sends a number of (potentially malicious) HTTP requests and uses simple logic to deduce which WAF it is.
-- If that is also not successful, it analyses the responses previously returned and uses another simple algorithm to guess if a WAF or security solution is actively responding to our attacks
+- If that is also not successful, it analyses the responses previously returned and uses another simple algorithm to guess if a WAF or security solution is actively responding to our attacks.

 For further details, check out the source code on the main site, [github.com/EnableSecurity/wafw00f](https://github.com/EnableSecurity/wafw00f).